 If it’s not in the budget to have the bathroom fully remodeled right away, you have the option of simply updating the room.
-Changing the paint, putting up new wallpaper, laying inexpensive linoleum over your old floor and refinishing your cabinets can instantly change the aesthetic of the room.
+Changing the paint, putting up new wallpaper, laying inexpensive linoleum over your old floor, and refinishing your cabinets can instantly change the room’s aesthetic.

 In cases where a full renovation is out of the question, you may want to update the bathroom for now and focus on remodeling later.
 A quick update gives the space a much-needed makeover, making it more appealing while you save up for serious changes in the future.